 I assume responsibility that my student is learning and that my student is learning at higher and higher levels, in accordance with Bloom's Taxonomy.
 Knowledge, Comprehension, Application, Evaluation, Synthesis, Analysis are higher levels of learning that give the student tools to apply lessons into maturity.
-I was trained by Kaplan University to tutor test prep.
 I have been very successful in tutoring ACT, SAT, ISEE, and GRE.

 Undergraduate Degree: University of Wisconsin Parkside - Bachelor in Arts, English, Secondary Education

 ACCUPLACER ESL - Listening Prep